Programme overview

 Watch the full webinar here

-Climate-neutral and resilient cities are essential in tackling the growing threat and impacts of climate change.
-True climate resilience requires systemic, nexus thinking around the key natural resources of land, water, and air.
+Climate-neutral and resilient cities are essential prerequisites for tackling the growing threat and impacts of climate change.
+True climate resilience requires systemic, nexus thinking around the key natural resources of land, water, and the atmosphere.

 How is your year organized?

-The first block shares courses on urban complexity, governance & finance, data analytics and research design with the other master tracks.
-In the second block, your courses will be track-specific and you will be working more closely with your master track peers.
+The first block shares courses on urban complexity, governance & participation, and data analytics with the other master tracks.
+In the second block, most courses will be track-specific and you will be working more closely with your master track peers.
 The third and last block will be entirely dedicated to your thesis.
 It will further guide you in writing your thesis proposal on a topic relevant to your master track.

 Programme Curriculum